mindful-math/mindful-math.github.io/content/about.md

 +++

 ## about
-This blog tries to archive some knowledge accrued along this stochastic process.
-I try to be as minimalistic as possible.

 > When artists create pictures and thinkers search for laws and formulate thoughts, it is in order to salvage something from the great dance of death, to make something last longer than we do.
 >